paps/api-store/store/DEV/LinkedIn Auto Follow DEV/LinkedIn Auto Follow DEV.md

 # What will you need? ⚙️

-- **UNFOLLOW every profile instead of following them**: If you want to unfollow the profiles from your list.
 - **Session cookie**: Your session cookie from LinkedIn.
 - **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with LinkedIn profile URLs in it.
 - **Number of follows per launch**: How many _(between **1** and **10**)_ profiles to follow per launch
+- **UNFOLLOW every profile**: If you want to unfollow the profiles from your list.

 _(**You already have all that?** Click straight away on **"Use this API"**)_